 Virtual Christmas Fundraising Ideas

 Give your supporters the opportunity to contribute to your nonprofit’s cause while cozied up in their homes with virtual Christmas fundraisers.
+After all, 63% of donors prefer to give online.
 In addition to added ease and convenience, taking your fundraising online allows you to reach supporters from all across the country and even the world.

 Christmas cards are a well-known tradition for many people around the world, and are ideal for staying in touch with family members, friends, and acquaintances.
 This holiday season, make it simple and convenient for your supporters to connect with their loved ones and contribute to your nonprofit’s cause through Christmas eCards.